Data Minimization and Avoiding the Over-Retention of Personal Information

 The Advent of Data Minimization Mandates

 Defensible disposition and data minimization norms are becoming increasingly necessary for many organizations, especially for personal and sensitive data.
-In the past several years, jurisdictions within and outside the United States have adopted regulations and requirements mandating data minimization related to privacy and consumers' personal information.
-While the details vary among jurisdictions, several have adopted mandates that boil down to the two basic concepts that companies must not:
+In the past several years, jurisdictions within and outside the US have adopted regulations and requirements mandating data minimization related to privacy and consumers' personal information.

 - Collect more personal data than necessary to fulfill some legitimate purpose.